pasqualespica/js_course/README.md

 ```bash
 npm install
 ```

-that readd all info by `package.json` file.
+this command read all info by `package.json` file.

-To unistall
+Instead of if you want to unistall
 ```bash
 npm uninstall jquery --save
 ```